 How old is Snow White in the original story?

-In the Brothers Grimm version, Snow White is described as seven years old when the queen becomes jealous and sends her into the forest. sites.pitt.edu+1
+In the Brothers Grimm version, Snow White is described as seven years old when the queen’s jealousy becomes dangerous.

 Did Snow White die in the original story?

-She seems to die, but in the Grimm version she is placed in a coffin and later revives.
-In your retelling, she wakes when the apple piece dislodges.
+She appears to die, but in the Grimm version she is placed in a glass coffin and later revives.

 Is Snow White based on a true story?